 “A computer program that appears to have a useful function, but also has a hidden and potentially malicious function that evades security mechanisms, sometimes by exploiting legitimate authorizations of a system entity that invokes the program.”

 Basically, a trojan author (hacker) creates software with a misleading name or corrupts a legitimate program with malicious trojan malware.
-Apart from the executable software and applications, trojan malware can be hidden in the files, folders, images, videos, slideshows, etc.
+The trojan malware can be hidden in the files, folders, images, videos, slideshows, etc., too.

 Using this ruse, cybercriminals trick innocent users into downloading their corrupt software to infect their devices with malware.